paulvha/SVM30_on_raspberry/README.md

 ## Acknowledgements
 Make sure to read the SVM30, SHTC1 and SGP30 datasheets from Sensirion.
 They provide good starting point for information and are added in the extras directory.<br>
+Philipp : Extra clarification on about female plug